redis/node-redis/README.md

 `client.end()` is useful for timeout cases where something is stuck or taking too long and you want to start over.

+## Friendlier hash commands

+Most Redis commands take a single String or an Array of Strings as arguments, and replies are sent back as a single String or an Array of Strings.
+When dealing with hash values, there are a couple of useful exceptions to this.

+### client.hgetall(hash)

+The reply from an HGETALL command will be converted into a JavaScript Object by `node_redis`.
+That way you can interact with the responses using JavaScript syntax.

+Example:

+    client.hmset("hosts", "mjr", "1", "another", "23", "home", "1234");
+    client.hgetall("hosts", function (err, obj) {
+        console.dir(obj);
+    });

+Output:

+    { mjr: '1', another: '23', home: '1234' }

+### client.hmset(hash, obj, [callback])

+Multiple values in a hash can be set by supplying an object:

+    client.HMSET(key2, {
+        "0123456789": "abcdefghij",
+        "some manner of key": "a type of value"
+    });

+The properties and values of this Object will be set as keys and values in the Redis hash.

+### client.hmset(hash, key1, val1, ... keyn, valn, [callback])

+Multiple values may also be set by supplying a list:

+    client.HMSET(key1, "0123456789", "abcdefghij", "some manner of key", "a type of value");

 ## Publish / Subscribe